remp2020/remp2020.github.io/index.md

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 24-Apr-2024: REMP tools release (3.6)

+This release brings interesting feature in Campaign and some minor updates in other tools.

+- Campaigns can now targeted based on the session referal.
+That means that if your visit comes from the Facebook, you now have an option to target the whole visit instead of just the first pageview.
+- Mailer and Beam now refresh their configs on-the-fly, it's not necessary to restart workers after the config change anymore.
+- Mailer now supports One-Click unsubscribe according to RFC8058, see README for more information.
+- Beam could be slow when displaying data tables for systems with many authors and tags.
+(Thanks **SME.sk** for debugging this)

+Full changelog is available [here](https://github.com/remp2020/remp/releases/tag/3.6.0).

 ### 13-Mar-2024: CRM release (3.1)

 After 6 weeks, we have new CRM release with some notable new features: